Twilson95/Crypto_Arbitrage_Dashboard/docs/triangular_arbitrage.md

 ## Automatic route discovery

-When the runner starts it queries the exchange metadata to build every distinct three-leg triangular route.
+When the runner starts it queries the exchange metadata to build every distinct three-leg triangular route that begins with the configured starting currency (USD by default).
 It then primes each order book and filters the routes using the arbitrage-friendly condition:

 \[
 \ln(p_1 f_1) + \ln(p_2 f_2) + \ln(p_3 f_3) < 0,